Duke Xi of Chen

-Chen Xiao (陳僖公 died 796BC), better known by his posthumous name Duke Xi, was a Chinese noble of the Zhou Kingdom.
-He was the seventh ruler of the state of Chen, with the rank of duke.
+Duke Xi of Chen (陳僖公; died 796 BC), personal name Gui Xiao, was a duke of the Chen state.
+He succeeded his father, Duke You, to the Chen throne.

 Life

-Chen Xiao was the son of Duke Ning of Chen, who was posthumously known as Duke You.
+Chen Xiao was the son of Ning, who was posthumously known as Duke You.
 Prince Xiao became duke of Chen upon his father's death in 832 BC.

 He died in 796 BC and was posthumously honored under the name Chén Xīgōng.
 He was succeeded by his son Prince Ling, who was posthumously known as Duke Wu.